 - In 2012, student director Carina de Klerk adapted her Classics Play production of Hippolytos into an award-nominated Montreal Fringe Festival production, giving several students their first professional experience in the theatre.

 - In 2012, the McGill Classics Play began a continuing partnership with local professional theatre company Scapegoat Carnivale, and became a member of the Quebec Drama Federation.

-- Over the past six years, the McGill Classics Play has sold over 2000 tickets, a slight majority of which were discounted tickets for students from local universities, high schools, and CEGEPs, seniors, and local artists.
+- Over the past eleven years, the McGill Classics Play has sold over 4000 tickets, a slight majority of which were discounted tickets for students from local universities, high schools, and CEGEPs, seniors, and local artists.

 - Every year, the McGill Classics Play sponsors the Annual McGill Classics Play Lecture, which is free and open to the public on the topic of performance and ancient texts, as well as programming additional free, public, activities and talks throughout the year.